oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}defined in
 [**\[OData-VocCore\]**](#VocCore) MAY be omitted from the request body.
-If an omitted parameter is not annotated (and thus nullable), it MUST be interpreted as having the [null]{.Datatype} value.
-If it is annotated and the annotation specifies a [DefaultValue]{.Datatype}, the omitted parameter is interpreted as having that default value.
+If an omitted parameter is not annotated (and thus nullable), it MUST be interpreted as having the `null` value.
+If it is annotated and the annotation specifies a `DefaultValue`, the omitted parameter is interpreted as having that default value.
 If omitted and the annotation does not specify a default value, the service is free on how to interpret the omitted parameter.
-Note: a nullable non-binding parameter is equivalent to being annotated as optional with a default value of [null]{.Datatype}.
+Note: a nullable non-binding parameter is equivalent to being annotated as optional with a default value of `null`.

 4.01 services MUST support invoking actions with no non-binding parameters and parameterless action imports both without a request body